lonnie-nguyen/JSON-java-private/README_Milestones.md

   a direction sentence.
     - Manually retrieving the first direction is cumbersome as it requires traversal along the following path: /route/legs/0/maneuvers/0/narrative.
 Getting all the directions requires this to be repeated for the entire JSONArray maneuvers.
-The toStream() method can do all of this in by chaining methods of the stream API:
+The toStream() method can do all of this by chaining methods of the stream API into one line of code.
+Example shown below is broken down to show the different chained methods:
   ```java
   route.toStream()
         .filter(node -> node.has("narrative"))